MartinKarp/comp-fab-a1/Readme.md

 **Issues and questions:** Please use the [issue tracker](https://github.com/computational-robotics-lab/comp-fab-a1) of the main repository if you have any general issues or questions about this assignment.
 You can also use the issue tracker of your personal repository or [email me](mailto:moritzge@inf.ethz.ch).

+> Note: The bug in github classroom was fixed.
+This repository should be automatically imported into your private one.

 ## Assignment

 In this first assignment, you will implement and compare various strategies to solve the unconstrained minimization problem